josephdviviano/epitome/README.md

 **epi-queue**

-epitome eventually generates a `proclist', a set of commands that must be executed in order to generate the desired outputs.
+epitome eventually generates a `proclist`, a set of commands that must be executed in order to generate the desired outputs.
 This proclist can be run manually, if desired, but can also be submitted to the sun-grid queuing system by using epi-queue.
 This is generally preferred, as multiple users attempting to run proclists simultaneously might overload the system.

+**everything else**

+For the usage of all other epitome command-line tools, run the appropriate program with the `--help` flag (e.g., `epi-fft --help`).

 Modules
 -------
 Modules can be easily chained together manually, or by using the command-line interface included with the pipeline.
 New modules are simply bash scripts which call various programs, including FSL, Freesurfer, AFNI, and custom python program.
-Any script found in the modules directories will be added to the command line interface automatically, but will not work properly unless a matching python wrappper function is added to epitome/commands.
+Any script found in the modules directories will be added to the command line interface automatically, but will not work properly unless a matching python wrappper function is added to `epitome/commands`.

-For specific documentation on each module, use the `epitome help` command.

 **freesurfer**

-Right now, the default `freesurfer recon-all` is run on every participant before further processing.
+Right now, freesurfer's `recon-all` is run on every participant before further processing.
 This is to produce surface files that can be used for cortical smoothing / data visualization, and the automatic generation of tissue masks which can be used for the generation of nuisance regressors.

 **pre-processing**